codlark/cls/docs/Layout-and-Elements.md

 ### `image`

-If either of an image's `width` or `height` is `0` (the default for images) then that dimension is set to the image size, while the other dimension is left alone
+An `image` element displas an image.
+If either of an image's `width` or `height` is `0` (the default for images) then that dimension is set to the image size, while the other dimension is left alone.
+Thus when `width` and `height` are both `0` the image will be draw at full size.
+THIS NEEDS TO BE EDITED WHEN IMAGE SIZE GETS CHANGED

  * `source: FILENAME` - the image file to load, several filetypes are recognized but png is recommended.
 The default value is no value
- * `keepAspectRatio: T/F` - whether to keep the aspect ratio when resizing the image.
-If true the image will be scaled the same amount in both directions to a size that will fit within the size defined by `width` and `height`, if false the image will be whatever size is specified by `width` and `height` regardless of aspect ratio.
+ * `keepAspectRatio: TOGGLE` - whether to keep the aspect ratio when resizing the image.
+If `true` the image will be scaled the same amount in both directions to a size that will fit within the size defined by `width` and `height`, if `false` the image will be whatever size is specified by `width` and `height` regardless of aspect ratio.
 The default value is `true`

 ### Shapes

 The rest of the elements are shapes, which have certain properties in common.
 Not all of these properties affect every shape element.
-Some of these properties will be more meaningful in the future when arbitrary polygons are added
+Some of these properties will be more meaningful in the future when arbitrary polygons are added.

  * `lineColor: COLOR` - the color of the line used to draw the shape.
 The default value is `black`
  * `lineWidth: NUM` - the width of the line used to draw the shape, if `lineWidth` is `0` no line will be draw.
 The default value is `1`